edwardmiller123/planted-pro/README.md

 ```
 make pcb
 ```
-This will create a `zip` folder of all the nessecary files ready to be sent to your favourite PCB manufacturer.
+This will create a `zip` of all the nessecary files ready to be sent to your favourite PCB manufacturer.

 ### Schematic
 You can export a `pdf` of the schematic with,